 Last Tuesday was ‘library volunteers day’.
-A dozen or so people from the local area arrived at Insight—our Collections & Research Centre—at 10.00, and spent the morning cataloguing the vast number of unlabelled, unsorted books that are shelved in our research library.
+A dozen or so people from the local area arrived at Insight—our Collections and Research Centre—at 10.00, and spent the morning cataloguing the vast number of unlabelled, unsorted books that are shelved in our research library.
 That means opening each book, entering its details into a form, filing the book, then entering the details into our digital database.
 For hundreds, and hundreds, and hundreds of books.

 One such volunteer is Betty (third from left in the picture above), who’s old enough to remember saving up for a Brownie camera, and who’s been a museum volunteer since 2004.
 She’s the one who brings the biscuits for everyone to nibble on during the mid-morning tea break.
 So far Betty’s catalogued books about everything from TV and film to photography.
 But she tends to avoid the more gruesome photography books.
 ‘I don’t like all that blood and guts,’ she says.
 ‘Not when I’ve just had a chocolate biscuit.’